neuefische/web-exercises/sessions/js-array-methods-1/repetition_solution/README.md

 # Repetition: `map` and `filter`

-This codesandbox offers a some exercises to recap the array methods `map` and `filter`.
+This challenge offers a some exercises to recap the array methods `map` and `filter`.
 Let's dive into them (again)!

 ## Task